Analysis | Jackson Is the Perfect Choice for Today’s Supreme Court

 Jackson’s professional preparation to be a justice was specifically focused on an important, complicated, vexed and now almost moribund institution, the U.S. Sentencing Commission.
 Created by Congress, and unmentioned in the Constitution, the commission is technically part of the judicial branch of government.
 It promulgates sentencing guidelines for federal courts that were originally intended to be binding but were held by the Supreme Court to be only suggestive in an important 2005 decision.

-This was Jackson’s breakthrough public service appointment, and it led to her being appointed to the federal District Court, again like Sarris.
-As a judge, she was liberal but also a pragmatic centrist — once more like Sarris and Breyer.
-(Sarris and Breyer have also been colleagues, incidentally.)
+This was Jackson’s breakthrough public service appointment, and it led to her being appointed to the federal District Court, again like Saris.
+As a judge, she was liberal but also a pragmatic centrist — once more like Saris and Breyer.
+(Saris and Breyer have also been colleagues, incidentally.)

 As a justice, Jackson would be able to combine her pragmatic liberalism with her distinct warmth and vision.
 Great first justices like Thurgood Marshall, Sandra Day O’Connor and Louis Brandeis managed to expand and shape the law in ways that were unquestionably connected to their distinct personal experiences and perspectives.
 They did not formally judge “as” Black or female or Jewish.
 They did interpret and apply the Constitution in the light of personal philosophies that were shaped by who they were.